We have detected that you are visiting from United States.

 Bauer Connection

-You can find out more about these upgrades and how to buy them with our Concrete Skips or to retro-fit them to your existing Conquip Concrete Skips here.
+You can explore these upgrades and purchase them with new Conquip Concrete Skips or retrofit them to your existing skips here.

-We work closely with main contractors to continually improve our best-in-class equipment and provide resources and technical support to ensure they’re used for the right purpose, by competent, trained operatives.
+We continue to work hand-in-hand with main contractors to evolve our industry-leading equipment.
+We also provide resources and technical support to ensure every product is used safely and correctly by trained professionals.

-We’re excited to do all we can to ensure the safe use of concrete pouring equipment and welcome any comments from our customers as they start to use these new attachments.
+We’re committed to improving the safety of concrete pouring operations and welcome feedback from customers as they begin using these new attachments.